AgeOfLearning/aofl/docs/v1.x/todo-app/index.md

 export default mutations;
 ```

 Mutation functions, with the exception of `init`, take `subState` and `payload` as parameters.
-Here we create a new object from `substate` and insert a new todo object based on payload.
+Here we create a new object from `subState` and insert a new todo object based on payload.

 Here's the completed mutations file.